content-left-bg.png

 Night of Music (Term 4)

-All students within the program are expected to attend each event so that the group sound is not compromised.
+All students within the program are expected to attend each event so that the group sound is at its best.
 Parents and students are responsible for ensuring students have the correct equipment and uniform.

 WebPartZone1_2